 It depends on the country in which you live, but usually you need to take your new wedding certificate to the local authorities where you live.
 Some countries may want you to contact their embassy in Denmark before the marriage.

 Yes – the Danes make absolutely no distinction between straight and gay marriage.
 But there are some international issues regarding acceptability, and also civil partnerships.
-Our website at www.GayMarriageinDenmark.com is now online and aims to help us focus on any issues specific to LGBT marriages, and to help us find the LGBT couples who are trying to find us!
+We have now moved the information from our www.GayMarriageinDenmark.com website to the LGBT page on this one.
+It helps us focus on any issues specific to LGBT marriages, and to help us find the LGBT couples who are trying to find us!

 Highly unlikely!
 For UK passport holders it looks as though your UK “EU” passports will be phased out only as they come up for renewal and it is extremely unlikely that you will require a visa to enter Schengen.
 For EEA Family Reunification visas nothing will happen for ages, if at all.

 IS IT TRUE THAT ÆRØ IS DENMARK’S LEADING CENTRE OF “HYGGE” ?

 Probably.
 We on Ærø have been masters of hygge for years – and now suddenly the word has invaded the English-speaking world.
 DIW and the Merchants Court are the island’s leading exponents of hygge, and the ethos of putting people at ease through a combination of charm, aesthetics, comfort and friendliness is at the heart of all we do.

 DANISH ISLAND WEDDINGS HAS HELPED OVER 2500 COUPLES GET MARRIED, AND WE ARE THE LEADING SPECIALIST IN UNUSUAL OR DIFFICULT DOCUMENTATION.

 Click here to contact Louise, Anna or Yuki at Danish Island Weddings